-- Provides a quality assurance program that recognizes providers of continuing education and professional development.
-These providers commit to internationally-recognized standards for the delivery of their courses as a condition for issuing EIC-accredited Continuing Education Units.
+- Supports a quality assurance program that recognizes quality providers of continuing education and professional development.
+These providers commit to internationally-recognized process standards for the delivery of their courses as a condition for issuing EIC-accredited Continuing Education Units.

-- Annually recognizes outstanding engineers from amongst the members of the twelve institute member societies with Fellowships and Medals at an awards gala.
+- Annually recognizes outstanding engineers from amongst the members of the twelve EIC Constituent Societies with Fellowships and Medals at a prestigious awards gala.

 - Recognizes outstanding Canadians who have influenced the engineering profession by installing them as Honorary Members of the EIC.